Annual report 2019:

 from care and parental education to research

 Through our twinning programs we are working in Kenya, Kosovo, Indonesia and Malawi to improve the chance of cure for children with cancer.
-We share knowledge and expertise on all kinds of topics: from medical care, supportive care and medical pedagogical care to research, parental education and the importance of Universal Health Coverage.
-Here is a selection of our activities in 2019.
+We ensure that knowledge and expertise can be shared on all kinds of topics: from medical care, supportive care and medical pedagogical care to research, parental education and the importance of Universal Health Coverage.
+Here is a selection of the activities in 2019.
 Want to know more?
 Read our full annual report (in Dutch).

 Kenya: new procedure and parental education program